 Civic and community engagement (CCE) partnerships from Pre-K through graduate school (P-20) engage individuals across virtually the entire human life cycle in cradle-to-career-tograve learning opportunities.
 Including but not limited to tutoring and mentoring, such CCE is central to educational pipelines.
-A white paper from Campus Compact of the Mid-Atlantic (2015) calls for using CCE in a "strategic, systemic (including approach" projects, programs, policies) "cascad[ing] from higher education through PreK-12" to enhance "college, career, and civic readiness for all our youth and communities" (p.
+A white paper from Transform Mid-Atlantic, formerly Campus Compact of the Mid-Atlantic, (2015) calls for using CCE in a "strategic, systemic approach" (including projects, programs, and policies) "cascad[ing] from higher education through PreK-12" enhance "college, career, and civic readiness for all our youth and communities" (p.
 2, 6).
-Recommended "Joint Strategic Actions for PreK-12, Higher Education, and Community Organizations" include developing large-scale CCE partnerships--complete with co-created systems communication. assessment of learning, evaluation. program and data sharing-with projects undertaken collectively by P-20 students and instructors with local community members.
+Recommended "Joint Strategic Actions for PreK-Higher Education. and Community Organizations" include developing large-scale CCE partnerships--complete with co-created systems communication, assessment of learning, program evaluation. and data sharing-with projects undertaken collectively by P-20 students and instructors with local community members.

-focus of P-20 CCE systems increasingly encompasses broader, essential dimensions of such educational pipeline and lifelong learning efforts: the health and wellbeing of students, families, and communities.
+The focus of P-20 CCE systems increasingly encompasses broader, essential dimensions of such educational pipeline and lifelong learning efforts: the health and wellbeing of students, families, and communities.
 As a leading example of this holistic approach, The Netter Center for Community Partnerships at the University of Pennsylvania developed the framework of (and supports a national network of) University-Assisted Community Schools.
 As "core institutions for community engagement and democratic development," community schools engage, empower, and serve students, families, and community members" (Netter Center, n.d.).

-The Martin Dixon Intergenerational Center at Bennett College includes a variety of programs that support educational pipelines and lifelong learning: preschool programs, tutoring mentoring, service activities for high school and college students, programs for families with differently abled members, and activities for senior citizens.
-The Center "is designed to lay the foundation for future learning for today's students who will be the leaders of tomorrow . . . [and] to the life-long learning enhance process from toddler to senior citizen" (Martin Dixon Intergenerational Center, n.d.).
+The Martin Dixon Intergenerational Center at Bennett College includes a variety of programs that support educational pipelines and lifelong learning: preschool programs, tutorina mentoring, service activities for high school and college students, programs for families with differently abled members, and activities for senior citizens.
+The Center "is designed to lay the foundation for future learning for today's students who will be the leaders of tomorrow . . . [and] to enhance the life-long learning process from toddler to senior citizen" (Martin Dixon Intergenerational Center, n.d.).